dustin-ctg/Notes/index.md

 - I learned how to create and implement action and filter hooks
 - I learned a better way to autoload classes to make them publicly accessible throughout the program
 - I learned a million new functions and how to hook into them to build onto TeamCTG even more

+### "Focusing on Urgency"
+- Focus on what's important
+- Ask questions like "What is the absolute dead date you need this by?"
+- We have a lot of things open but no absolute deadlines
+- Generally with projects and when we're asked, we determine deadlines according to us, and don't typically ask when their deadline is
+- We usually have to create things when people ask us for something

+#### Pending
+- Boxes are back
+-